codebar/tutorials/html/lesson7/tutorial.md

 The way we do this is with css <a href="https://developer.mozilla.org/en-US/docs/Web/CSS/Media_Queries/Using_media_queries" target="_blank">media queries</a>.

 ### Media Queries
-A media query lets you restrict your css to only be applied when the condition of the query is true, for example when the media type specified in the media query matches the device that the user is viewing your site on.
+A media query lets you restrict your css to only be applied when the condition of the query is true, for example when the media type specified in the media query matches the device that the user is viewing your website on.
 You may have seen them used to swap styles on a page for screen and for print eg

     <link rel="stylesheet" media="screen" href="style.css">
     <link rel="stylesheet" media="print" href="print.css">

-Here the browser will load a different stylesheet for those wanting to print the page, usually saving ink and paper!
+Here the browser will load a different stylesheet for those wanting to print the page, usually saving ink and paper.

 Media queries can also be used in your CSS files with an <a href="https://developer.mozilla.org/en-US/docs/Web/CSS/At-rule" target="_blank"> at-rule</a>: `@media`.
 You can give a media query expressions which will resolve to either true or false, anything inside the media query will then be applied.

 We want our desktop styles to only be applied when the browser is above a certain width, so we will use an expression that evaluates to true above that width.
 Our design starts to look a little stretched above 620px so lets set that as our lower limit.
-Our media query will look like this
+Our media query will look like this.

     @media (min-width: 500px) {
         ...